 How can the sustainability of future production systems for meat and milk be improved?
-In this project we work with modeling and evaluation of production systems for milk, pig and cattle meat, taking environmental and social aspects into account.
+This cross-disciplinary project will model and evaluate production systems for pork, milk and beef, taking environmental, economic and social aspects into account.

-In both systems, the animals come from breeding programs where feed efficiency has a high weight.
-In the second part of the project we will evaluate social sustainability and develop a method for social life cycle analysis of production systems.
-Comparing social and environmental aspects in a joint sustainability assessment of pig meat is also included in the project.
+The second part of the project is about evaluating social sustainability and developing a method for social life cycle assessment of animal production systems.
+Balancing social and environmental aspects in an overall sustainability evaluation is also part of the project.